Hyperion-21/GalaxyTweaker/README.md

 1. Go into the mod folder after launching the game once, and go into the GalaxyDefinitions folder.
 2. Copy the GalaxyDefinition_Default.json file in there, and rename it to whatever you want (the name becomes important later, so remember it).
 3. Open the .json file, and edit it however you want.
-4. In KSP2, press F1 to open the SpaceWarp Mod Configuration window, and click on GalaxyTweaker.
+4. In KSP2, click the "Create New Campaign" button.
+A window should automatically appear.
-5. Edit the text box to match the name of the GalaxyDefinition you created **without the .json**.
+5. On the list, click on the galaxy definition you created.
 6. Create a new campaign.
 Your new galaxy should be loaded in there.

-Note this mod remembers which save file is using which GalaxyDefinition, so the target GalaxyDefinition only works on new save files (or technically old save files that have never been opened with GalaxyTweaker installed too, but that's not recommended).
+Note this mod remembers which save file is using which galaxy definition, so the target galaxy definition only works on new save files.
+Old save files should automatically be assigned to the default galaxy definition stored in the game files (not the `GalaxyDefinition_Default.json` that is automatically generated)